Hotwire.com: History

 Hotwire was launched in 2000, by Karl Peterson, Eric Grosse, Gregg Brockway, and Spencer Rascoff.
 Initial funding came by founding partner Texas Pacific Group (TPG), a leading private equity firm that Karl Peterson used to work for, that invested an initial $75 million into Hotwire.
 Hotwire first offered tickets from six major airlines, that also invested into Hotwire's launch: American, Northwest (now Delta), Continental (now United), America West (now American), United, and US Airways (now American).
 Prior to its formal launch, Hotwire was codenamed Purple Demon.

-In September 2003, IAC/InterActiveCorp announced its acquisition of Hotwire.com for $663 million.
+In September 2003, IAC/InterActiveCorp, which had acquired Expedia in 2001, announced its acquisition of Hotwire.com for $663 million.
 In 2004, an internet research firm estimated that through cross-advertising between Hotwire and Expedia, IAC was able to reach a total of an additional 1.5 million unique visitors to both websites monthly.

 Hotwire first launched with opaque airline tickets.
 The company started selling opaque hotels and rental cars a few months later.
 Package offerings started in 2003.
 In 2004, Hotwire began to offer select retail travel products.
 In June 2007, Hotwire removed all airfare booking fees.

 Company affairs

 Leadership

 Karl Peterson, one of Hotwire's four founding members, served as Hotwire's first CEO.
 In 2006, Hotwire was overseen by Founder and CFO (2004-2006) Eric Grosse.
 In January 2009, Eric Grosse became President of Expedia Worldwide and Clem Bason took over as President of the Hotwire Group.
 In 2013 Clem left the company and Henrik Kjellberg became President of hotwire.com, after joining from Expedia Affiliate Network, also as President.

-Hotwire is managed by president Neha Parikh.

 Hotwire operates with one General Manager and six Vice Presidents on its management team.
 Hotwire began with 4 employees, and then grew to 80 within months.
 Currently, Hotwire has over 300 employees.